ogheorghies/clunky-migration-tool/bin/source/filetree/README.md

 references the first version, `v0001` in the example above, and version `last` references the last version, `v0003` in the example above.

-Versions are considered in the lexicographical order defined by their names.
-Downgrades are currently not supported, so supplying a start parameter that is after the end parameter produces an empty result.
+Versions are considered in the lexicographical order of their names - using semantic versioning alone won't work.
+Downgrades are currently not supported: supplying a start version that is after or equal to the end version produces an empty result.

 If the start version is `scratch`, the files in the `from-scratch` directory corresponding to the supplied end version are returned.
 Otherwise, the list of files in the `from-previous` directories spanning from the start version, but not